Chef's House: Themes

 Storytelling has always been an important part of Raymond Carver's stories.
-"Chef's House" is unique, however, in that, unlike most of Carver's stories, the dialogue between characters is not within quotation marks.
+"Chef's House" is unusual, however, in that, unlike most of Carver's stories, the dialogue between characters is not within quotation marks.
 Thus, the whole story seems to be more like Edna's recounting of all the events to a friend after the fact, rather than the action happening in real-time.
-Also unique, is the fact that it is Edna recounting the story, rather than Wes.
+Also unusual, is the fact that it is Edna recounting the story, rather than Wes.
 Most of Carver's works come from the male perspective and more often from the alcoholic, rather than the alcoholic's wife.
 These changes give a special twist to "Chef's House" and reinforce the questions about identity from throughout the story.